jeyjey626/social-data/content/_index.md

 As we mentioned in the beginning of the article, the purpose of the cycling data analysis was to find ways to make New York more green.
 By improving the biking infrastructure, fewer and fewer people will be using cars, which is a big step in reducing the air pollution.
 But is that all?
 Of course not.
 There are a lot of other things that New York could do with that information.

 First of all, let's keep in mind that in the analysis we were mostly focusing on the top 100 popular trips.
-We could find out way more if we looked at all of them.
-New York departments have access to great computing power, so it shouldn't be a problem to visualize what we did but for all of the data.
+By viewing some of the less popular bike trips, we might see different conclusions - but viewing them all at the same time would require a very detailed map and higher computational power!
 Optimizing the cycle lanes will greatly reduce the number of cars in te city.
 Fuel and maintenance costs of vehicles are high, so we believe a lot of people would want to switch to bikes, provided there are safe conditions and convenient routes.

 On the positive note, we checked that New York has already planned big changes for year 2022 in terms of improving the biking infrastructure in the city.
 This seems really promising and we hope that in a few years there will be as big percentage of commuters as in Copenhagen.
 Go Big Apple!